Progress and Results

 Modelling transportation systems is a crucial aspect that allows the understanding of the internal passenger dynamics and the development of control strategies to improve the public transport service.
 This deliverable reports the modelling approaches for passenger flows and the related public transport operations used in TRANS-FORM.

 We model three distinctive levels: hub, urban and regional.
 The hub-level model represents the dynamics, movement and activities of passengers in transportation hubs.
 We present a framework suitable to simulate, evaluate and generate pedestrian management strategies.
-BusMezzo, a multi-agent and multi-modal simulation, is used to represent the dynamics of public transport systems at urban level.
+BusMezzo, a multi-agent and multi-modal simulation, is used to represent the dynamics of public transport systems at the urban level.
 The model includes transit services, travellers and management policies.
 The regional level is composed of the railway infrastructure and train traffic model.
 This includes origins and destinations of passengers, lines and stations, and train movement.
 The train traffic is simulated as a discrete-event model.
 The model is able to evaluate re-scheduling decisions on arrival and departures times for all trains.

 Each level uses information from the other levels.
 The pedestrian travel times within a transportation hub, generated by the hub level, are used by the urban and regional levels to evaluate passenger dynamics more accurately.
 Similarly, the hub model uses information from the other two levels to generate precise passenger arrivals.
 The connection between the regional and urban levels takes place through the hub level.
 This means that hubs are the interfaces between levels.
-As a result, this modelling level is placed at the middle of the integration framework.
+As a result, this modelling level is placed in the middle of the integration framework.

 The models summarised in this deliverable are the foundation for the generation of multi-level control strategies for improving public transport services.